 You can assume that you can’t afford an accountant, like all small business owners who are looking to save money.
-But look at how long it takes for you to fulfil those activities (such as taxes) and ask yourself, is it a reasonable use of your time?
+But look at how long it takes for you to fulfill those activities (such as taxes) and ask yourself, is it a reasonable use of your time?

 When Do You Need An Accountant

-If you have an accountant to take care of time-consuming activities such as taxes, however, it is very likely that they would cost less than you will pay yourself per hour.
+If you have an accountant in London to take care of time-consuming activities such as taxes, however, it is very likely that they would cost less than you will pay yourself per hour.
 Not only will you have extra time to free yourself to raise sales, but you’ll have peace of mind that the specifics are taken care of by a professional.
 So When Do You Need An Accountant?

 1- Launch of New Business